armory/documentation/_release_notes/armoryspinnaker_v2.3.2.md

 ## Known Issues
-There's currently no known issues with this release.
+There are currently no known issues with this release.

 ###  Spinnaker Community Contributions
 ## Detailed Updates